guptam/kylo-docs-test/EnableRangerAuthorizationGuide.rst

     $ echo $JAVA\_HOME
     $ /opt/java/jdk1.8.0\_92/

-PCNG
+Kylo
 ====

-This documentation assumes that you have PCNG installed and running on a cluster.
+This documentation assumes that you have Kylo installed and running on a cluster.

 Optional: Delete/Disable HDFS/HIVE Global Policy.